podscripter

 Note: Whisper can transcribe many additional languages, but only the four listed above have project-level optimization and tests.
 Other languages are considered experimental.

-Punctuation restoration uses Sentence-Transformers.
-You can optionally enable an NLP capitalization pass (spaCy) that capitalizes named entities and proper nouns for English, Spanish, French, and German.
+Punctuation restoration uses Sentence-Transformers with automatic spaCy-based capitalization that capitalizes named entities and proper nouns for English, Spanish, French, and German.

-This pass is CPU-only and cached via spaCy “sm” models baked into the image.
+This feature is CPU-only and uses cached spaCy “sm” models baked into the image.

 Development